falconsmilie/phospy/docs/validation-and-parity.md

 - total input requires `genes` plus `group1` to `group6`
 - phospho input requires `uid`, `gene_names`, `gene_p_site`, `localization_prob`, `centralized_sequence`, and
   `p_group1` to `p_group6`
+- when those tables are loaded from files, headers are normalised to lowercase snake case before validation
+- duplicate raw headers that collapse to the same cleaned name are rejected
 - `gene_p_site` must be splitable into gene and site parts, such as `BTK_Y551`
 - `localization_prob` and `predMat` scores must stay in `[0, 1]`
 - `predMat` must use a unique, non-null phosphosite index